Commonwealth Hall, Ground Floor

 715 S. New Street

 Email: firstname.lastname@example.org SHS does not use email for sharing confidential information.
 Do not email provider's directly.

 Use this email for general questions only.
 Call 610-436-2509 with specific questions.

 The Think About It online alcohol and sexual assault prevention module is required for all new students under the age of 21.
 STUDENTS ENTERING FALL 2018: YOU WILL GET AN EMAIL ABOUT THIS IN EARLY AUGUST.
 THE MODULE IS NOT YET ACTIVE.

 Do you drink alcohol?
 How many calories do you typically drink in a week?
 How much money do you spend in a month?
 How does your alcohol use compare to other WCU students and students in the US?

-Take 8 minutes to get personal, confidential feedback about alcohol use.
+Take 8 minutes to get personal, confidential feedback about alcohol use with the eCHECKUP Alcohol.
 Want to talk about the results?
 Call a member of our Alcohol Education Staff and set up a time to talk

 Start the alcohol survey below.
 Read the questions carefully and remember:

 IF YOU ARE COMPLETING THIS AS PART OF THE BASICS PROGRAM, BE SURE TO EMAIL THE SURVEY CODE TO YOURSELF ON PAGE 2 OF THE SURVEY.